Support for the Journey

 However, Moderation Management goes beyond simply paying attention.

-It offers structured guidelines, peer support meetings, tracking tools, and behavior-change strategies designed to help people actively reduce alcohol-related harm and create lasting change.
+It offers structured guidelines, peer support meetings, tracking tools, and behavior-change strategies designed to help people actively reduce ways drinking is getting in the way and create lasting change.

 How do I know if moderation is right for me?